apache/qpid-proton-dotnet/README.md

-# Apache Qpid Proton.NET
+# Apache Qpid Proton DotNet
 ===========================

-Qpid Proton.NET is a high-performance, lightweight AMQP protocol library.
+Qpid Proton DotNet is a high-performance, lightweight AMQP protocol library.
 It can be used in the widest range of messaging applications, including brokers, client libraries, routers, bridges, proxies, and more.